cloudmesh/classes/docs/source/i524/technologies.rst

     provide rapid, API development platform that can run on any cloud infrastructure.
 The platform separates the app logic and its service part to have control over application deployment, data storage, resource use, backup and migration.
-    :cite:`www-WhyAppScale` AppScale is based on Google’s App Engine APIs and has support for Python, Go, PHP and Java applications.
+AppScale is based on Google’s App Engine APIs and has support for Python, Go, PHP and Java applications.
 It supports single and multimode deployment, which will help with large, dataset or CPU.
-AppScale allows to deploy app in thee main mode i.e. dev/test, production and customize deployment.
+AppScale allows to deploy app in thee main mode i.e. dev/test, production and customize deployment.  :cite:`www-apscale-deployment`
-    :cite:`www-deployment`

 82. Red Hat OpenShift
 83. Heroku